#Art of Sampling

 Hosted by Boogie Smalls

 People have forgotten how to dance.
 You know, real dance - moving your feet, waving your arms, shaking every bone in your body.
-There was a time where music made people move in ways that never seemed possible...a time when the funk injected everyone’s soul with powerful energy and positive vibes.
+There was a time where music made people move in ways that never seemed possible...a time when the funk injected everyone's soul with powerful energy and positive vibes.
 Funk never died but a lot of people seemed to have forgotten about it.
 Funkanomics serves as a reminder of the combination of groovy bass riffs, heavy horn sections, and a whole lotta soul, that is - Funk.
-From old school pioneers to new school innovators, Let your host Boogie Smalls take you on a funky fresh journey, exploring the most infectious tunes in existence.
+From old school pioneers to Afrofunk revolutionaries to new school innovators, let your host Boogie Smalls take you on a funky fresh journey, exploring the most infectious tunes that will have you dancing in no time.

 Saturday, from 7:00 pm to 9:00 pm